19neloyk/19neloyk.github.io/README.md

 - Got into college's competitive business accelerator, and awarded a $10,000 grant

-## **United Nations Fund Scoring App**
+## **United Nations 1% Filtering App**
-### Programmed for a United Nations nonprofit that gave out funding.
+### Helped a United Nations nonprofit that gave out funding.
 I proposed and wrote a web app that scored applications for funding, so the fund's readers could save time and read high-priority applications first.
 - Frontend: HTML/CSS, Backend: **NodeJS**, Database: **MongoDB**